Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Introduction

 When \eqref{conditionIntro} is satisfied only for $k=1,2,3$,\footnote{By ``satisfied only for'' we mean that at least one of the inequalities appearing in \eqref{conditionIntro} is saturated, i.e. it holds as an equality.} additional exchange diagrams are required, as discussed in the main text.
 Accordingly, local quartic vertices fall into four classes: self-consistent quartic vertices ($k=0$);\footnote{In this case, $\omega$ no longer represents an exchange field; instead, it parametrizes the number of derivatives carried by the quartic vertex, $D=\lambda_{12}-\lambda_{34}+2\omega-2$.} vertices requiring a single-channel exchange ($k=1$); vertices requiring exchange in two channels ($k=2$), as in Yang–Mills theory; and vertices requiring $s$-, $t$-, and $u$-channel exchanges ($k=3$), as in gravity.

 We used these results to determine all local unitary theories up to quartic order.
-We found the following possibilities: \begin{itemize} \item Theories consisting exclusively of abelian couplings that satisfy the triangular inequalities, both holomorphic (\(C\)) and anti-holomorphic (\(\bar{C}\)).
-These theories can involve higher-spin fields.
+We found the following possibilities: \begin{itemize} \item Theories consisting exclusively of abelian couplings, both holomorphic (\(C\)) and anti-holomorphic (\(\bar{C}\)), that satisfy the triangular inequalities.
+These form unitary theories that can involve higher-spin fields.

 \item Theories that contain at least a parity-related pair of lower-spin non-abelian couplings.
 In this case, only additional lower-spin couplings are allowed, while all higher-spin couplings, whether abelian or non-abelian, are ruled out. \end{itemize} We further identify a class of local ``quasi-chiral'' higher-spin theories that extend both self-dual Yang–Mills theory and self-dual gravity.
 These theories allow for both holomorphic and anti-holomorphic cubic couplings and are therefore distinct from the chiral HS-SDYM and HS-SDGR theories \cite{Ponomarev:2017nrr, Krasnov:2021nsq}, while remaining non-parity-invariant and non-unitary.